radareorg/iaito/docs/source/contributing/code/development-guidelines.rst

 .. note::

- Cutter also supports a silent seek which doesn't trigger the ``seekChanged`` event and doesn't add new entries to the seek history.
+ Iaito also supports a silent seek which doesn't trigger the ``seekChanged`` event and doesn't add new entries to the seek history.

 Creating a Widget
 ~~~~~~~~~~~~~~~~~

-Make sure to connect the ``CutterCore::seekChanged(RVA offset)`` signal
+Make sure to connect the ``IaitoCore::seekChanged(RVA offset)`` signal
 so your widget refreshes its output when radare2 seek is modified
 (switching to another function, etc.).